Kiranti languages: Gerber & Grollmann (2018)

 Historical linguists, as early as 2012, do not consider Kiranti to be a coherent group, but rather a paraphyletic one due to lack of shared innovations.
-Gerber & Grollmann (2018) gave a formal proof of the paraphyletic nature of Kiranti.
+Gerber & Grollmann (2018) presented additional evidence supporting the paraphyletic nature of Kiranti.
 A Central-Eastern Kiranti group is considered to be valid by Gerber & Grollmann (2018), but they consider "Western Kiranti" unclassified within Trans-Himalayan languages.